 - Hill starts

-- Reversing: Around corners, turning in the road and into a parking space
+- Reversing around corners, turning in the road and reversing into a parking space

-Make sure you let the person teaching you know what will be required of you, so they can prioritise your goals and brush up themselves.
+Make sure you let the person teaching you know what will be required of you, so they can prioritise your goals (and brush up themselves if necessary).

 Beating your emotions

-Finally, rather than just using this as purely a penny-saving exercise, you should still remember that the end result is creating a proficient and conscientious driver.
-And never forget to take your time learning – passing your test is a marathon, not a sprint!
+Ultimately, you want to be a proficient and conscientious driver, so take your time – passing your test is a marathon, not a sprint.